Skip to content

 def upload_file(path: str, file: bytes) -> None

-This method uploads a file to the specified path in the Sandbox.
+Uploads a file to the specified path in the Sandbox.
 The parent directory must exist.
 If a file already exists at the destination path, it will be overwritten.

 Arguments: